 C. Membership

-The Informal Advisory Group will be composed of experts nominated by Parties, with due regard to equitable regional representation and gender balance, as well as experts from indigenous peoples and local communities and relevant organizations.
+The Informal Advisory Group will be composed of experts nominated by Parties, with due regard to equitable regional representation and gender balance, as well as [experts from]/[the connection with] indigenous peoples and local communities, [communities of small island developing states]/[small island communities], and relevant organizations.
 The number of experts from organizations will not exceed the number of experts nominated by Parties.
+The membership will respect a balanced representation of experts on matters regarding the three objectives of the Convention.
 Members will be selected on the basis of the following criteria, as evidenced in their curriculum vitae:

-t least five years of working experience on technical and scientific issues related to the implementation of the Convention on Biological Diversity and/or other relevant international agreements and processes;
+More than at least five years of working experience on technical and scientific issues related to the implementation of the Convention on Biological Diversity and/or other relevant international agreements and processes;

-Expertise relevant to technical and scientific cooperation, capacity development, and knowledge management and the clearing-house mechanism or similar online information-sharing platforms;
+Expertise relevant to technical and scientific cooperation, [capacity development]/[building], and knowledge management and the clearing-house mechanism or similar online information-sharing platforms;

 Demonstrated experience with regional or international cooperation processes and programmes related to biodiversity and/or the environment.